 Originally from Catalonia this Spanish bread is also known as pa amb tomàquet.
 It's a staple in Spanish restaurants and is considered a classic dish.

-I learned about pan con tomate when we first visited Spain a few years ago. it was available at every restaurant and each served it in a different way.
+I learned about pan con tomate when we first visited Spain a few years ago.
+It was available at every restaurant and each served it in a different way.
 Some restaurants would simply bring you a basket of toasted bread, a few cloves of garlic and a fresh juicy tomato sliced in half to rub on the bread.
 Some other restaurants use freshly grated tomatoes like we have here to make Spanish tomato bread.

-However it's made, the key to the best pan con tomate is using the best ingredients available: the best tomatoes, the best olive oil and the best bread.
+Just like gazpacho, the key to the best pan con tomate is using the best ingredients available: the best tomatoes, the best olive oil and the best bread.

 Tips to make the best pan con tomate